Walking In The Rain: College O&M

 Using alternative transportation

 Students who are blind or that have low vision may also be approved for disability transportation services at their college.
 Disability transportation services allow for students and staff with documented short-term or long-term disabilities to have access to door-to-door transportation between their dorm and other buildings on campus as needed.
 The exact method of transportation varies between colleges, though my college uses golf carts driven by student employees.
-Each college has different rules for how, when, and where students can schedule rides, but it’s an extremely helpful service.
+Each college has different rules for how, when, and where students can schedule rides, but it’s an extremely helpful service to have.

 Related links